FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FAQ

-For early-stage SaaS under €50k MRR, 10–15% MoM growth is considered strong.
+A good month-over-month revenue growth rate for early-stage SaaS under €50k MRR sits in the 10–15% band.
 Pre-product-market-fit companies might see 15–20% in good months.
-As revenue scales past €100k MRR, healthy MoM growth typically slows to 5–10%, which still compounds to 80–150% annually, according to OpenView (2024) and SaaS Capital data.
+As revenue scales past €100k MRR, a healthy MoM number typically slows to 5–10%, which still compounds to 80–150% annually, according to OpenView (2024) and SaaS Capital data.

 What is the difference between revenue growth rate and MRR growth rate?

-See your MoM revenue growth rate tracked automatically from Stripe — free up to €10k MRR →
+See your MoM revenue growth rate tracked automatically from Stripe, free up to €10k MRR →

 Free Tool